 If you already use labels and are thinking about Front, give another thought.
 Their system doesn’t support this kind of integration, so you would have to label everything again.

 On the other hand, Drag was built over Gmail, so everything you label in one is kept in the other.
 No need to think about it.

 To kick it off, it is important to mention that Front has its own platform.
 Having its own platform for an email-based service means that clients will have to switch from your platform and their emails constantly.

 Why is that?
 Simply because they won’t be able to provide every service an email is capable of doing.
-For example: it does not offer the folders in which your organize your emails in Gmail.
+For example it does not offer the folders in which you organize your emails in Gmail.